Short description of the article

-While studying the development of smartphone apps there is a perennial question always is it better to begin with a web application, hybrid or native app development?
+While studying the development of smartphone apps there is always a perennial question, like is it better to begin with a web application, hybrid or native app development?

 Web apps are stored in browsers.
 Do they have any distinction of a site?
 Usually sites are packed with material much more than apps due to usability prioritization.